tektoncd/community/teps/0074-deprecate-pipelineresources.md

 Since this is about removing an existing feature, not exactly sure what to put in the test plan.
-Once we start working on the v1 release we'll need to do some work to make sure that we can continue to support the beta API with references to PipelineResoruces until we stop supporting beta.
+Once we start working on the v1 release we'll need to do some work to make sure that we can continue to support the beta API with references to PipelineResources until we stop supporting beta.

 ## Design Evaluation